Industrial relations reform

 - The Greenfields Agreements working group focused on simplifying negotiation of agreements for new enterprises, activities, projects or undertakings.

 The discussion paper process, which was paused in March 2020 due to disruptions caused by COVID-19, has been a valuable mechanism for receiving stakeholder input on industrial relations policy issues.
 The input received through this process will form part of the considerations for the working groups.

-The following consultations have been superseded by the working group process.
+The following consultations have been paused until the finalisation of the working group process.